msheehan79/shinretro/README.md

 To use this feature, add a new field 'x-completed' to your game metadata with a value of 'True'.

 <img src="assets/screenshot/completed.png" title="completed ribbon" />

+## Example Metadata Files with custom metadata added
+An example of a collection and a game entry with the custom metadata this theme can use if they are included.
+None of the custom metadata is required to use the theme, they are only enhancements if added.

+Collection example with Collection Type added:
+>
+    collection: Ace Combat
+    shortname: acecombat
+    sort-by: Ace Combat
+    x-collectiontype: Series

 ## Work in progress
 - [ ] clean the code...